metasfresh/metasfresh/de.metas.endcustomer.mf15/de.metas.endcustomer.mf15.swingui/src/main/resources/misc/README.txt

-This folder contains files that are usually needed, but might still be useful for certain purposes.
+This folder contains files that are *not* usually needed, but might still be useful for certain purposes.